AdobeDocs/experience-manager-65.de-DE/help/assets/link-sharing.md

 ## Best Practices und Fehlerbehebung {#bestpractices}

 * Asset-Ordner oder Sammlungen, die ein Leerzeichen im Namen enthalten, werden möglicherweise nicht freigegeben.
-* If users cannot download the shared assets, check with your Experience Manager administrator what the [download limits](#maxdatasize) are.
+* If users cannot download the shared assets, check with your [!DNL Experience Manager] administrator what the [download limits](#maxdatasize) are.
-* If you cannot send email with links to shared assets or if the other users cannot receive your email, check with your Experience Manager administrator if the [email service](#configmailservice) is configured or not.
+* If you cannot send email with links to shared assets or if the other users cannot receive your email, check with your [!DNL Experience Manager] administrator if the [email service](#configmailservice) is configured or not.
 * Wenn Sie Assets nicht mit der Funktion zum Freigeben von Links freigeben können, stellen Sie sicher, dass Sie über die entsprechenden Berechtigungen verfügen.
 Siehe [Freigeben von Assets](#sharelink).